tahoe-lafs/tahoe-lafs/docs/proposed/http-introducer-internals.rst

 Open Questions
 --------------

-URI Scheme
+URL Scheme
 ~~~~~~~~~~

-What URI scheme does the HTTP Introducer URI use?
+What URL scheme does the HTTP Introducer URL use?
 Foolscap URLs use *pb*
 (deriving from Foolscap's origin as the successor of Twisted **P**\ erspective **B**\ roker).